haig-abo/git_practice/README.txt

-Hello Git and GitHub!
+Hello Git and GitHub
-I am new to software development and I am currently working through the CodeCademy Full Stack Developers course!
-I hope to be a full-time developer.
+Test!